What If My Child Is Suicidal?

 We’ve begun many of these posts with stories.
 We’re not going to do that with this post.
 When a child takes his or her life, we don’t need to make the post personal.
 The loss of a child to suicide is necessarily tragic, and deeply disturbing.
-Fortunately, it is also potentially preventable.
+Fortunately, it is also often preventable if we know what to look for, when to worry, and what to do.
 We’ll focus in this post on what we know about suicide in young people, and how we can prevent this horrible outcome of psychiatric difficulties.

 Recognizing Risk Factors

-Depression is, in fact, the most common psychiatric disorder among youth who attempt or commit suicide, although most students with depression do not attempt to take their own lives.
+Depression is, in fact, the most common psychiatric disorder among youth who attempt or die by suicide, although most students with depression do not attempt to take their own lives.
 Still, thinking about suicide is a potent indicator of increased risk, and should be taken very seriously.